lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 How do I ask questions about Notebooks?
 ---------------------------------------

-Keep in mind that if you are not experienced at accessing data via Jupyter notebooks, or using a Science Platform more generally, you are not alone!
-Most of the Rubin/LSST users are new to this environment, and all of your questions and feedback will help us improve both the documentation and the tools.

 The `DP0 homepage <https://dp0.lsst.io>`_ provides information about `getting support <https://dp0.lsst.io/delegate-resources/support.html>`_ at any time via the `Rubin Observatory Community Forum <https://community.lsst.org/>`_ or via GitHub Issues.
 Another option is to attend the biweekly `Rubin Science Assemblies <https://dp0.lsst.io/delegate-resources/virtual-events.html#dp0-delegate-resources-virtual-events-assemblies>`_ which will feature live tutorials and question-and-answer time with Rubin Observatory staff.